Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Appendix

-We here provide three additional details on our survey data.
-First, it is of note that in contrast to prior work, we focus explicitly on stereotypes of social media users, asking, for example, ``If you saw [identity] in a social media biography, would you expect that individual to be'' and then provided a Likert scale ranging from (e.g.) ``Always [a] Democrat'' to ``Always [a] Republican.''
-All other procedures, including tutorial materials, task details, and attention checks, follow the publicly available materials from \citet{joseph2020word}.

-Second, we note that the dataset is a convenience sample of Americans obtained from Prolific.
-Recent work has suggested that the cost efficiency of convenience samples does not necessarily impact data quality \cite{coppockGeneralizabilityHeterogeneousTreatment2018}.
+\textbf{A complete, aggregated copy of this data is provided in the Github for this paper.} Our survey study was ruled exempt by the IRB at [REMOVED].
+Each respondent rated between four and seven identities, and each identity was given to at least 3 respondents.
+Respondents were paid an average of \$12/hour.
+Respondents are from a convenience sample, as recent work has suggested that the cost efficiency of convenience samples does not necessarily impact data quality \cite{coppockGeneralizabilityHeterogeneousTreatment2018}.
 The median age of our sample is 32.
 Of the 140 respondents, 88 reported their sex as female, 49 as male, and 4 noted other/did not provide.
-Finally, our sample, like Twitter, was overwhelmingly White; 105 (75\%) of the sample reported as White.
+Our sample, like Twitter, was overwhelmingly White; 105 (75\%) of the sample reported as White.

+We here provide two minor additional details on our survey data.
+First, it is of note that in contrast to prior work, we focus explicitly on priming respondents to think of social media users, asking, for example, ``If you saw [identity] in a social media biography, would you expect that individual to be'' and then provided a Likert scale ranging from (e.g.) ``Always [a] Democrat'' to ``Always [a] Republican.''
+Second, we emphasize that other procedures, including tutorial materials, task details, and attention checks, follow the publicly available materials from \citet{joseph2020word}.